hexbatch/apple-core/layer-docs/layers-overview.md

 # Pools
 [pools.md](e-organization-layers/pools.md)
-Pools are a resource that generates future tokens.
+Pools are a resource that generates future elements.
 Each batch made has a different owner.

 # Agreements